obpr/av_granu/doc/README.md

-# AVGRANU
+### AVGRANU

 Play music with video samples.
 Realize live montages and generative installations.
 Choose sounds and vidéos and build interactions between
-- Two audio/video tracks
+- Two audio/video tracks (right:A left:B)
-- Sound analyse modules,
+- (1) Sound analyse modules
-- Time stresh modules
+- (2) Time stresh modules
-- Synthetizers
-- Step Sequencers
+- (3) Step Sequencers
+- (4) Synthetizers

 (https://obpr.balik.network)

-# Step sequencers
+### Step sequencers
+(3)

-Two Step sequencers generating number sequence according to
+Two Step sequencers called A and B generating number sequence according to

-- A number sequence of time
+- (5) A number sequence of time
-- A number sequence of itération
+- (6) A number sequence of itération
-- A number sequence of progressivity
+- (7) A number sequence of progressivity
-- A number sequence to be added or subtract
+- (8) A number sequence to be added or subtract

 Apply the datas to:
-- The position of the loop (4)
+- (9) The position of the loop
-- The Pitch and the speed simultaneously (5)
+- (10) The Pitch and the speed simultaneously
-- The speed only (5) to the pitch only (6)
+- (11) The speed only
+- (12) to the pitch only
-- Synthetizers (7)
+- (13) Synthetizers

 # `$` = value, each step got a value

 # [=IT]
 - Play all `$` of time (all `$` of Step sequencerT) at each value of the general Step Sequencer (top line) ... allT $ / G $